CircuitSetup/Remote/README.md

 The first step is to establish access to the Remote's configuration web site ("Config Portal") in order to configure your device:

-- Power up the Remote and wait until it has finished booting.
+- Power up your Remote and wait until it has finished booting.
 - Connect your computer or handheld device to the WiFi network "REM-AP".
 - Navigate your browser to http://drmremote.local or http://192.168.4.1 to enter the Config Portal.

 #### Connecting to a WiFi network

+Your Remote knows two ways of WiFi operation: Either it creates its own WiFi network, or it connects to a pre-existing WiFi network.

-As long as the device is unconfigured, it creates a WiFi network of its own named "REM-AP".
-This is called "Access point mode", or "AP-mode".
-In this mode, other WiFi devices can connect to the Remote.
+As long as your Remote is unconfigured, it creates its own WiFi network named "REM-AP".
+This mode of operation is called "Access point mode", or "AP-mode".

-It is ok to leave the Remote in this mode if it is run stand-alone.
-Typically, you'll use the Remote together with a [Time Circuits Display](https://tcd.out-a-ti.me).
-This, however, requires the TCD and the Remote to be in the same WiFi network (e.g. your home WiFi network).
-If you have your TCD mounted in a car and running in car-mode, you will want to connect the Remote to the TCD's very own WiFi network "TCD-AP", see [here](#car-setup).
+It is ok to leave it in AP-mode, predominantly if used stand-alone.

+>For experts: In the following, the term "WiFi network" is used for both "WiFi network" and "ip network" for simplicity reasons.
+However, for BTTFN/MQTT communication, the devices must (only) be on the same ip network, regardless of how they take part in it: They can be can be connected to different WiFi networks, if those WiFi networks are part of the same ip network, or, in case of the MQTT broker, by wire.
+If the TCD operates as access point for other props, connecting a prop to the TCD's WiFi network also takes care of suitable ip network configuration through DHCP.

+##### &#9654; Home setup with a pre-existing local WiFi network

-In order to connect your Remote to a WiFi network, click on "Configure WiFi".
-The bare minimum is to select an SSID (WiFi network name) and a WiFi password.
+In this case, you can connect your Remote to your home WiFi network: Click on "Connect to WiFi" and either select a network from the top of the page or enter a WiFi network name (SSID), and enter your WiFi password.

+>If you have a [Time Circuits Display](https://tcd.out-a-ti.me) note that in order to have both Remote and TCD communicate with each other, your Remote must be connected to the same network your TCD is connected to.
+In order to use MQTT, your Remote must be connected to the same network your broker is connected to.

->Note that the device requests an IP address via DHCP, unless you entered valid data in the fields for static IP addresses (IP, gateway, netmask, DNS).
+>Your Remote requests an IP address via DHCP, unless you entered valid data in the fields for static IP addresses (IP, gateway, netmask, DNS).
 If the device is inaccessible as a result of incorrect static IPs,
 >- power-down the device,
 >- hold the Calibration button,
 >- power-up the device (while still holding the Calibration button)